 Take a look at them here: Hobbycraft Christmas Eve boxes

-WHAT TO PUT IN A CHRISTMAS EVE BOX
+WHAT TO PUT IN A CHRISTMAS EVE BOX FOR KIDS

 - Christmas storybook: A Christmas-themed book is always a winner, especially for little children.
 The Night Before Christmas never fails to charm kids of all ages.